The 2015 Microsoft Product Roadmap

 Windows Live Messenger: March 15, 2013 is the last day for the long-running Microsoft IM service.
 Microsoft announced in November that it will transition the millions of Messenger users -- except for those in mainland China -- to Skype, which it acquired in 2011 for $8.5 billion.

 Expression Suite: Microsoft Expression Design 4 and Expression Web 4 developer tools are the last versions of their lines, Microsoft said in December.
 The tools are available only as free downloads.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 2012 Roadmap Archive >>

 2012 Product Roadmap Archive

 The following products were featured in our 2012 Microsoft Product Roadmap.
 Click on a product name to jump to that section: